axibase/atsd/installation/uninstalling.md

 # Uninstalling

-Execute the commands below to uninstall ATSD or prepare the current installation for a reinstallation.
+Execute the commands below to uninstall ATSD or to re-install it.

-> These commands will **not** remove data stored in ATSD and any log files; they will remain in the `/opt/atsd` directory.*
+The commands will **not** remove the data stored in ATSD, it will remain in the `/opt/atsd` directory.

 ## Debian Package